JLopez662/Algo-Expert-Answers/README.md

 - [`Strings`](https://github.com/JLopez662/Algo-Expert-Answers/tree/main/Strings)
 - [`Tries`](https://github.com/JLopez662/Algo-Expert-Answers/tree/main/Tries)

 Each folder contains several C++ files, each corresponding to one exercise.
-The naming convention for the files is `exercise_N.cpp`, where `N` is the number of the exercise.
-In addition, there is a `README.md` file in each folder, with a brief description of the exercises included.
+The naming convention for the files is `exercise_N.cpp`,given the name and type of file for the exercise.

 You can use these solutions to check your own answers or as a reference to learn new approaches to solving coding problems.
 However, keep in mind that simply copying these solutions without understanding them will not help you in the long run.